regb/scala-game-library/README.md

   * *iOS* while we do not yet support iOS natively, it is possible to use the web backend combined with a tool like Cordova, to make an iOS app.
 This has been proven with [this game](https://apps.apple.com/us/app/fish-escape-lite/id1515164224).

+## Alternatives

+If you want to write games in Scala, you have a few alternatives.
+Here's a biased opinion on how SGL compares with these alternatives.
+But first a
+disclaimer: SGL is not production-ready and is under heavy development, so if you want ot limit your interaction with the game engine, you probably should look somewhere else for now.

+* [libGDX](https://libgdx.badlogicgames.com/) is an extremely mature game library written in Java and thus fully useable in Scala.
+It provides solid support for many platforms, and it supports 3D and you can make full use of OpenGL with it.
+  You can't really compare SGL to libGDX, as they are just not playing in the same league.
+Today, if you decide to use SGL, you are betting on the future.
+You are betting on a future where SGL will get to feature-parity with libGDX, and where the Scala-first approach will pay off for your game.

+  I do think there are fundamental technical advantages with having the engine written in Scala, which might eventually justify using SGL over libGDX:
+  * Scala is a better language than Java (biased opinion, but I think it's true).
+  * Scala opens up extremely powerful design pattern for the core engine and the plugins built arount it.
+  * SGL leverages Scala Native and Scala.js to provide a high-level of control on each target platform, which I think is superior to what can be done with traditional cross-platform development offered by libGDX.

+* [Indigo](https://indigoengine.io/) is a pure Scala game engine with a design focused on developer productivity.
+It offers a purely functional way of writing games, which is likely to appeal more to Scala developers.
+By contrast, SGL does not emphasize the funcitonal programming style, it limits itself at abstracting away multiple platforms into a consistent API.
+Indigo is currently in development so the set of features is constantly moving (just like SGL), so it's hard to truly compare them.
+Given the current state of the engines, I think it's fair to say that Indigo invested a lot of work into building the right API for the developer, while SGL invested a lot of work into supporting multiple platforms in a very native way (Android, AWT, Native, HTML5 are supported, while today Indigo runs only with Scala.js).

 ## Work in Progress